UK Stocks-Factors to watch on Oct 12

 * The UK blue chip index closed 0.7 percent higher in the previous session.

-* GLENCORE - Glencore said it plans to sell copper mines in Australia and Chile as the mining and trading company aims to reduce its debt pile.
+* GLENCORE - Mining and trading giant Glencore said on Monday it would announce the proposed sale of some assets in Australia and Chile, as it sought a trading halt for its Hong Kong-listed shares, in the latest move to slash its debt pile.

-* SABMILLER - Brewer Anheuser-Busch InBev may raise its takeover offer for SABMiller ahead of Wednesday's bid deadline, a source close to the matter said on Sunday.
-Separately, Public Investment Corporation, the fourth largest shareholder in SABMiller, on Monday rejected InBev's offer as too low.

 * HSBC - A senior player in HSBC's push to improve the way it polices transactions for criminal activity left the British bank late last month, creating a possible gap in leadership as it seeks to satisfy compliance demands from U.S. regulators and the U.S. Department of Justice.